jatufin/importEVorNot/README.md

 fly deploy
 ```

-Deployed version can be accessed via
+The deployed version can be accessed via
 https://import-ev-or-not.fly.dev